-I have a background in development studies and research, consultancy and project management experience in several countries, including Nigeria, Uganda, Zimbabwe, Sierra Leone, Bolivia and the Philippines.
+My international experience includes working in Kenya, Sierra Leone, Bolivia, Brazil, Colombia, Italy, Liberia, Lebanon, Nigeria, Philippines, Republic of Ireland, Uganda, United Kingdom, Zambia, Zimbabwe.
 I lived in Kenya for nearly four years, working and researching in the informal settlements of Nairobi as a project manager for an NGO, consultant for the United Nations Human Settlements Programme (UN-Habitat), and as a research associate at the Institute of Development Studies, University of Nairobi.

-I have been involved in the process of the World Social Forum, particularly in its Nairobi event.
-I have also actively participated in grassroots campaigns focusing on the social, economic, and environmental rights of people living in informal settlements and civil society initiatives based in the global South around the issue of illegitimate debt.
-My training and teaching experience before joining UCL focused a lot on the intersection between globalisation and development.
+I have been involved in the process of the World Social Forum and in grassroots campaigns focusing on the social, economic, and environmental rights of people living in informal settlements and civil society initiatives based in the global South around the issue of illegitimate debt.